cccbr/runningatower/content/docs/090-BuildingaTeam/index.md

 If there are a number of ringers attached to the tower, it is a good idea to engage as many members as possible.
 There are plenty of roles which may be used e.g., Deputy, Secretary, Steeple Keeper, Instructor, Conductor, Librarian.
 Further details can be found at [Guidance notes - ringers and churches](https://cccbr.org.uk/wp-content/uploads/2021/05/2021_05_08_GCR_FAQstoCCCBR.pdf).
 Roles, especially deputy, instructor and conductor should not undermine the authority of the tower captain or raise expectations of future election to tower captain

-A draft constitution may be available
+A draft constitution may be available.

 ### Calendar